 Fbi Increasingly Seeing Malware Distributed In Document Converters!

-You are currently viewing Fbi Increasingly Seeing Malware Distributed In Document Converters!
+Artistic representation for Fbi Increasingly Seeing Malware Distributed In Document Converters!

 This is a critical flaw in the software that has been exploited by hackers to gain unauthorized access to sensitive information.
 The scheme is based on a type of malware that is designed to trick users into downloading and installing software that appears to be legitimate but is actually malicious.
 The malware is typically spread through phishing emails or infected websites.
 Once the user downloads the software, the malware is activated, and it begins to scan the computer for sensitive information such as passwords, credit card numbers, and personal data.
 The malware is designed to be highly sophisticated and difficult to detect.
 It can hide itself from the user’s view and remain dormant until it is activated by the attacker.